Learn-Apache-Spark/SparkML/README.md

 # License:
 This exercise is part of the O'Reilly Online Course: Spark ML First Steps produced and delivered by Adi Polak.

-If you would like to use it not as part of the online course, please contact Adi Polak on [Twitter](https://twitter.com/AdiPolak).
+If you would like to use it outside of the online course scope, like sharing with you colleagues, etc.
+Please contact Adi Polak on [Twitter](https://twitter.com/AdiPolak).